Superflows-AI/docs/docs/getting-started/onboarding.md

 ## Setup

-All the action happens on our [Dashboard](https://dashboard.superflows.ai/) - it's the control panel for your product copilot.
+All the action happens on our [Dashboard](https://dashboard.superflows.ai/) - it's the control panel for your product assistant.
 Head there and follow the onboarding flow.

 You will be prompted to choose whether you would like to 'Quickstart' or 'Build AI Assistant':
-- [**Quickstart**](./quickstart) with a preconfigured copilot for an existing product
+- [**Quickstart**](./quickstart) with a preconfigured assistant for an existing product
     - Recommended for those looking to play with Superflows
     - The next steps are:
         - Choose a preset assisant
         - Test in our playground

-- [**Build AI Assistant**](./build-copilot) from scratch with your API information
+- [**Build AI Assistant**](./build-assistant) from scratch with your API information
     - Recommended for those looking to set up their own project
     - The next steps are:
         - Upload an API Specification